sempercuriosus/sempercuriosus/README.md

 ⚡  I enjoy learning, problem solving, and finding new-to-me things

 ## Skills
-These are some of the skills that I have
+These are some of the skills that I have, in no particular order

 - C#
 - JavaScript